-- to prepare the proposal for the appointment of members of the Board of Directors, for presentation to the general meeting; - to prepare the proposal to the general meeting on matters pertaining to the remuneration of members of the Board of Directors; - to seek prospective successors to members of the Board of Directors; - to present the proposal on members of the Board of Directors and members' remuneration to the general meeting.
+- to prepare the proposal for the appointment of members of the Board of Directors, for presentation to the general meeting; - to prepare the proposal to the general meeting on matters pertaining to the remuneration of members of the Board of Directors; - to prepare the proposal to the general meeting for the appointment of the Chair of the Board of Directors - to seek prospective successors to members of the Board of Directors; - to present the proposal on members of the Board of Directors and members' remuneration to the general meeting.

 The Nomination Board shall comprise the three largest shareholders or shareholders' representatives.
 In addition, the chair of the Board of Directors shall act as an expert member.
-The right to appoint members representing shareholders lay with the three shareholders who on 31 August 2017 were registered in the shareholders' register of the corporation, held by Euroclear Finland Ltd, and who, according to the shareholders' register, held the greatest share of votes appertaining to all shares.
-The holdings of a shareholder, held in several funds or registers, who according to the Securities Market Act has an obligation to disclose changes in ownership (notified shareholdings), will be calculated together when counting the voting rights, if the shareholder so requests in writing to the Board of Directors, at the latest on 30 August preceding the general meeting.
-The Nomination Board is deemed a quorate when the majority of members are present.
+The right to appoint members representing shareholders lay with the three shareholders who on 30 April 2021 were registered in the shareholders' register of the corporation, held by Euroclear Finland Ltd, and who, according to the shareholders' register, held the greatest share of votes appertaining to all shares.
+The holdings of a shareholder, held in several funds or registers, who according to the Securities Market Act has an obligation to disclose changes in ownership (notified shareholdings), will be calculated together when counting the voting rights, if the shareholder so requests in writing to the Board of Directors, at the latest on 29 April preceding the general meeting.
+In case two of the largest shareholders have an equal number of shares and votes and the representatives of both such shareholders cannot be appointed to the Nomination Board, the decision between them shall be made by drawing lots.
+If a shareholder does not wish to use the right to appoint a member, the right shall pass on to the next biggest shareholder in the shareholders' register, who otherwise would not have a right to appoint a member.